apopt0sis/Tado-IB-Reversing/README.md

 Pinouts for the v2 internet bridge.
 See unannotated images in the 'originals' directory.

+Main chips: STM32F411CEU6, RF chip: TI CC110L.
+The large chip on the reverse side of the board is for ethernet, I believe.

 Notes:
 - I was not able to get the UART0 and UART1 to output anything at various baud rates.
 - most of the pads can easily be traced to the STM32 pins using a multimeter in continuity mode.